 What is the Kentucky Bourbon Trail®?

 The Kentucky Bourbon Trail® was established in 1999 as a road trip experience for bourbon lovers.
 It has grown steadily ever since and has expanded to include the Kentucky Bourbon Trail® Craft Tour.
-The main trail features 17 distilleries dotted all throughout Kentucky, while the craft tour features 20.
-More than 2.5 million visitors from all 50 states and 25 countries have embarked on the Kentucky Bourbon Trail® in the last five years alone.
+The main trail features 18 distilleries dotted all throughout Kentucky, while the Craft Tour features 23 distilleries.
+The Kentucky Bourbon Trail® and Craft Tour have hosted more than 3 million visits in the last five years alone welcoming folks from all 50 states and 25 countries.

 Kentucky Bourbon Trail® Distilleries Include: